HendrikPrins/tiny-headless-cms/README.md

 4. **Create database** and run the SQL schema in `/sql/schema.sql`.
 5. **Ensure `/uploads` is writable** (`chmod 755 uploads`).
 6. Visit `/` or `/index.php` to log in and manage content.
-7. Access API via `/api.php?endpoint=content` or query the database directly from your application.
+7. Access API via `/api.php` (see options below) or query the database directly from your application.

 ### Security